Reducing catheter occlusions can be an important step in your efforts to enhance patient safety and improve outcomes.

-The Neutron® catheter patency device is the first and only FDA-cleared device shown to significantly reduce all types of reflux into a catheter, and reducing reflux has been clinically shown to help reduce occlusions.
-Neutron may help your efforts to enhance patient care and safety by reducing the risk of catheter occlusions.
+The Neutron® catheter patency device is the only device FDA-cleared to prevent multiple forms of reflux into a catheter and utilize ICU Medical’s patented needlefree connector technology.
+By preventing reflux, Neutron may help your efforts to enhance patient care and safety by reducing the risk of catheter occlusions.
 Reducing catheter occlusions can help minimize delay in therapy and procedures, minimize unnecessary patient discomfort, reduce length of stay, and decrease the need for and risks of declotting agents.

 In a pilot study to determine whether the unique design features of the Neutron will provide prolonged catheter patency when compared to both a positive displacement connector (MaxPlus®, CareFusion, Inc.) and a neutral displacement connector (InVision-Plus®, RyMed, Inc.), only the Neutron devices tested remained occlusion free for the entire 11-day period of this experiment.5 None of the MaxPlus devices maintained catheter patency past seven days, with one device failing at five days and the other at six days.
 Only one of the InVision-Plus devices maintained patency through the entire 11-day period, with one device failing at six days and the other at eight days.
 Based upon this preliminary pilot study, the Neutron Catheter Patency Device may provide clinicians with superior catheter patency performance when compared to a positive displacement (MaxPlus) and a neutral displacement (InVision-Plus) device.